-Here is a quote from Yolt’s CPO speaking on what the companies core values are:
+Here is a quote from Yolt’s CPO speaking about what the companies core values are:

 – “We believe that staying on top of your money shouldn’t be a hassle.
 That’s why we built Yolt with a fresh approach, smart insights and easy actions, so you can make the most of life.”

 This will become more clear as we progress through this Yolt review of how these ideas have influenced the app.